black-hole-group/mickey/README.md

 - [ ] compute total mass in volume
 - [ ] compute Mdot for a given radius
 - [ ] compute energy, a.m.
+- [ ] compute how much mass was lost from the volume due to outflows
+- [ ] script to mirror local files to `alphacrucis`, for easy compilation